storageos/tutorials/install-storageos/050-persistent-volume.md

 Congratulations, you have successfully installed StorageOS on Kubernetes, created a volume, and bound that volume to an application!

-StorageOS feature Labels can be passed in the StorageClass as shown with the `prod` StorageClass, or you can set it by PVC.
+StorageOS feature Labels can be passed in the StorageClass as shown with the `prod` StorageClass, or you can set labels on the PVC.

 For instance, the following would create a Volume with 2 replicas.